Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The mind trained in these Four Jhânas is concentrated, purified, wieldy, steady, bright, unblemished, rid of defilements and imperturbable.

-The last four formless ("ârûpya") absorptions of the Formless Realm, approached with insight meditation, are "samâpattis" or "attainments".
+The last four formless ("ârûpya") absorptions of the Formless Realm, approached with Insight Meditation, are "samâpattis" or "attainments".

 • the Fifth Jhâna (Infinite Space) : discrimination of forms completely disappears and there is no longer any perception of obstruction & variety.
 In this state, space pervades everywhere ;